harrison-bbb/nano-banana-prompts/OPEN-THIS.md

 **Best for:** Supplements, gym gear, or health apps

 ```
 Look at the attached product images.
 A cinematic gym photo.
 In the foreground, sitting on a rubber gym floor, is [THIS EXACT PRODUCT].
-In the background, out of focus, [INSERT PERSON DESCRIPTION - e.g., an athlete tying their shoes] is preparing for a workout.
+In the background, out of focus, [INSERT PERSON DESCRIPTION - e.g., the attached person] is preparing for a workout.
 The lighting is moody and industrial.
 Focus is strictly on the product.
 ```

 **Example Result:** Your water bottle or supplement sitting on the gym floor with an athlete in the background.